apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Victim Of Deadly Choctaw Football Game Shooting Identified**
+**Tropical Storm Idalia could threaten the Gulf Coast and Florida this week**

-You can read more about it [here](https://www.news9.com/story/64e97193013e920501c6810f/victim-of-deadly-choctaw-football-game-shooting-identified-).
+You can read more about it [here](https://www.cnn.com/2023/08/27/weather/tropical-depression-storm-gulf-climate-sunday/index.html).

 ## Requirements
 - Python 3.8